 The instructions in this chapter are arranged in accordance with the three theories of liability that are most frequently asserted in Title VII cases.
 Instructions 10.1 through 10.3 pertain to a claim of disparate treatment (intentional discrimination).
 Instructions 10.4 through 10.7 pertain to a claim of harassment or hostile work environment.
 Instruction 10.8 relates to a claim of retaliation.
-Finally, because there are certain terms and defenses that are common to Title VII employment cases, they are set forth and defined in Instructions 10.9 through 10.16.
+Finally, because there are certain terms and defenses that are common to Title VII employment cases, they are set forth and defined in Instructions 10.9 through 10.17.

-The Committee recommends that the court first identify the theory under which the plaintiff has asserted a Title VII claim, and then refer to the relevant group of instructions.
+The Committee recommends that the court first identify the theory under which the plaintiff has asserted a Title VII claim and then refer to the relevant group of instructions.
 The basic instructions set forth in Instructions 10.1 through 10.7 may be used regardless of a particular plaintiff’s protected status.
 Thus, depending on whether the claim is based on race, color, religion, sex, or national origin, Instructions 10.1 through 10.7 can be adjusted to reflect the protected trait or characteristic at issue in a particular case.

 No instructions have been provided for a claim of disparate impact under Title VII, although such an instruction is provided for a disparate impact claim for age discrimination under the ADEA.
 See Instruction 11.4 (Age Discrimination—Disparate Impact—Elements).
 In many instances, instructions for a disparate-impact claim under Title VII may be made with minor alterations to the instruction for a disparate impact claim under the ADEA.
 Compare Instruction 11.4 with Hemmings v.
 Tidyman’s Inc., 285 F.3d 1174, 1190 (9th Cir.
 2002) (“To establish a prima facie case of disparate impact under Title VII, the plaintiffs must (1) show [that specific employment practice or selection criterion had] a significant disparate impact on a protected class or group; (2) identify the specific employment practices or selection criteria at issue; and (3) show a causal relationship between the challenged practices or criteria and the disparate impact.”); see also Ricci v.
 DeStefano, 557 U.S. 557 (2009).

 And while Title VII plaintiffs often use statistics to meet the first element of their disparate-impact claims, they are not necessary “where a disparate impact” to a protected class “is obvious” from the face of the complaint.
 See Bolden-Hardge v.
 Off.
 Cal.
 State Controller, 63 F.4th 1215, 1227 (9th Cir.
 2023).
 For a detailed discussion of a disparate impact claim arising under the Fair Housing Act, see Texas Department of Housing & Community Affairs v.
-Inclusive Communities Project, Inc., 135 S. Ct.
-2507 (2015) (relying on cases interpreting Title VII and the ADEA).
+Inclusive Communities Project, Inc., 576 U.S. 519 (2015) (relying on cases interpreting Title VII and the ADEA).

 In some cases when an employer is a state or local public entity, a plaintiff has the option of suing under 42 U.S.C. § 1983.
 The general elements of such a claim, however, are the same as under Title VII.
 Accordingly, in addition to the essential elements of a claim under 42 U.S.C. § 1983, the court may wish to refer to Instructions 10.1 through 10.7 when a claim under § 1983 is based on disparate treatment or harassment by a state or local employer.